Siddes-Analyst/All_GitHub_Project_Links_In_One/README.md

 ---

-## ✈️ Chennai To Bangalore And Bangalore To Chennai Indigo Flight Trip Analysis Using Excel
+## 2. Chennai To Bangalore And Bangalore To Chennai Indigo Flight Trip Analysis ✈️

 ### 📌 Project Objective